biodiversity-aq/BiodiversityData_QC_standardWorkflow/README.md

 There is an enormous variety in the data that is submitted to biodiversity.aq, for example differing in research environment (e.g. terrestrial, marine, etc.), experimental set-up (e.g. environmental transect, GPS deployments, repeated measurements, etc.) or type of measurements taken (species occurrences, movement tracks, community composition of a fixed sample, abundances, etc.).
 To accomodate these differences into a single workflow, users can choose a data Core type (occurrence or event), and then select and runs specific sections of code in that chapter depending on the needs of the dataset.
 Each sub-section is specific for a certain QC or data formatting step, but not all code should be run each time.

 ## More information
-For more informations, Please contact the biodiversity.aq team:  https://www.biodiversity.aq/about/contacts/
+For more information, please contact the biodiversity.aq team:  https://www.biodiversity.aq/about/contacts/